gumbo-millennium/website/README.md

 ## License

-The software is mostly licensed under the [Mozilla Public License v2][link-license].
+The software is licensed under the [Mozilla Public License v2][link-license].

 ## Contributing